What is a Dubai trade license?

 Once your documents are in order, submit your full application form either online, through a PRO agent, or in person at the licensing authority.
 Fees will vary based on the business type and jurisdiction.

-Step 8.
-Pay fees and collect your license
+Step 7.
+Pay the fees and collect your license

 After review and approval, you’ll receive your Dubai trade license.
 You can then proceed with opening a bank account, applying for visas, and launching operations.